MartheNashaat/PostureGuard2025_2026/README.md

 # PostureGuard

 Real-time posture monitor for Android.
-Uses the front camera and accelerometer together to detect poor posture and alert you with voice, vibration, and screen-dimming feedback — no wearables, no subscriptions, no cloud.
+Uses the front camera and accelerometer together to detect poor posture and alert you with screen-dimming feedback — no wearables, no subscriptions, no cloud.

 ---